org-ST/OrgBrowser/README.md

 - resources/relo.png — “Refresh”

 __NewTab Page__
-Thank you to [MakiDevelops](https://github.com/MakiDevelops), for the New Tab page
+Thank you to [MakiDevelops](https://github.com/MakiDevelops), for the New Tab page design